awouda/akka-docker/README.md

 # OSX

 This was developed on Linux.
 I was pointed out that on OSX it does not work.
 It seems that on OSX one cannot ping a container using the containers IP.
+Meaning the client cannot access the remote akka system running in the docker container by this IP.
 Looking into a way to overcome this issue.